bottenderjs/bottenderjs.github.io/content/docs/APIReference-Context.md

 - sendChatAction

 Description:
-- Each of these functions is similar to method in [messaging-api-telegram](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-telegram), but we handle **first parameters (chatId)** for you.
+- Each of these functions is similar to methods in [messaging-api-telegram](https://github.com/Yoctol/messaging-apis/tree/master/packages/messaging-api-telegram), but we handle **first parameters (chatId)** for you.

 ## Example